k1mset/ExampleJOGL/README.txt

-This is a 3d animated scene written in the jMonkey Engine.
+This is a 3d animated scene writtin in JAVA with the JOGL library.